mmuoDev/go-whatsapp/README.md

 # **Go-WhatsApp**

 Build a WhatsApp chatbot using Go.
-This package makes it easy to use NLP (Natural Language Processing), navigation, menus and sessions on a WhatsApp chatbot.
+This package makes it easy to use NLP (Natural Language Processing), navigation, menus and sessions in a WhatsApp chatbot.

 You can easily plugin your WhatsApp Business API either directly from Facebook or third-party platforms like Twilio,Clickatel,etc.